IBM/MAX-Inception-ResNet-v2/README.md

 ## 1. Build the Model

-Clone the `MAX-InceptionResNetV2` repository locally.
+Clone this repository locally.
 In a terminal, run the following command:

 ```
 $ git clone https://github.com/IBM/MAX-Inception-ResNet-v2.git